hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-3.md

 ### CDN Integration

-To facilitate efficient resource loading, HCS-3 supports integration with Content Delivery Networks (CDNs) like TierBot.
+To facilitate efficient resource loading, HCS-3 supports integration with Content Delivery Networks (CDNs).
+CDNs typically do the heavy lifting of retrieving all messages for an HCS-1 file and combining them for usage.
 The standard CDN URL format is:

 ```
 https://{cdn_domain}/api/hashinals-cdn/{topic_id}?network={network}